aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

   #### Importing Dashboards

   You may now import dashboards available in the grafana_dashboards folder of this repository.
 Select a dashboard to import.
 This will populate the dashboard name, and UID.
+  - All dashboards based on CUR Legacy will require an Amazon Athena data source for CUR Legacy named "COAST-2023-09-19"
-All dashboards will require an Amazon Athena datasource for CUR named "COAST-2023-09-19" and some may also require a CloudWatch datasource named "Cloudwatch".
-After importing dashboards, follow the dashboards readme file to set your variables understand the data visualizations.
+  - All dashboards based on CUR Legacy will require an Amazon Athena data source for CUR 2.0 named "COAST-CUR20-2024-07-15"
+  - Some dashboards may additional require the CloudWatch data source

+  After importing the dashboards, follow the dashboards readme file to set your variables understand the data visualizations.

   ##### FinOps Dashboard